Mountain West IRA – Private Placements

 Other individuals or entities such as an IRA called limited partners may invest in the business but are not directly involved in management.
 Limited partners are only liable to the extent of their investments.

-The partnership itself does not pay income taxes, but each partner has to report its share of the business profits or losses on either individual tax return or in the case of an IRA a 990T Unrelated Business Income Tax Return.
+The partnership itself does not pay income taxes, but each partner has to report its share of the business profits or losses on either individual tax return or in the case of an IRA, a 990T Exempt Organization Business Income Tax Return.
 Estimated tax payments may be necessary for each of the partners for the year in progress.
 It is always recommended that anyone investing their IRA in an LLC or LP consult a tax advisor prior to the investment.

 Here are some general rules regarding partnership investments in your self-directed IRA: